r-koch/ddal-docs/DDAL_Admin_Answers.md

 ### How can I get epics for my event if I'm too **late to submit for support**?

-Purchase an epic for each of your Dungeon Masters at DMsGuild.com.
+Buy an epic for each of your Dungeon Masters at DMsGuild.com.

 Dreams of the Red Wizards https://yawningportal.dnd.wizards.com/blog/dreams-of-the-red-wizards-terminal-ambitions-adventure-info-and-release-schedule/